hmsrc/RMPipeline/README.md

 2.2 GC_cli.pl
 ----------------------------------------------

 Extracts all the repeats sequence from original supercontigs.
-Mainly for GC contents
+Mainly for GC contents.
+The design diagram is attached as GC_cli.pdf

     usage: